Veritas Technologies: 2004–2014: Merger with Symantec

+In 1998, Veritas decided to consolidate most of its offices to one corporate headquarters in Mountain View and hired Ernst and Young to plan the new 550,000 sq ft facility.
+David Bentley of EY led the team to hire HOK as the architect and Rudolf and Sletten as the general contractor.
+The new facility was completed in 2001 along the new light rail facility.
 On December 16, 2004, Veritas and Symantec announced their plans for a merger in a deal valued at $13.5 billion.
 The deal created the fourth-largest software firm in the world to date.
 Veritas and Symantec's shareholders approved the merger on June 24, 2005, and it was completed on July 2.

 2014–2016: Demerger

 On October 10, 2014, Symantec announced it planned to split the company into two parts.
 The security business would remain with Symantec, and the information management business would be known as Veritas Technologies Corporation.
 The separation of the companies was completed on January 29, 2016.

 On August 11, 2015, Symantec announced the sale of its Veritas information management business to The Carlyle Group.
 Veritas and Symantec achieved operational separation on October 1, 2015.
 The sale completed on January 30, 2016, when Veritas became a privately held company.
 The sale to go private was for $8 billion, and represented a mark-down on Symantec stock.